zoltanrendes/robofriends-fc/README.md

 -   it uses testing-library instead of enzyme
 -   it uses Bootstrap instead of tachyons
 -   it uses redux-promise-middleware for async payloads in a single action
+-   it uses immutability-helper for updating state data without changing the original source

 TO-DO: